*This post may contain affiliate links.

 Though we unfortunately don’t have any trips planned for the near future, I was helping my sister plan a holiday with her boyfriend the other day and realised that I could actually save them more money by planning and booking it myself, than if they booked through a travel agent.

 So this post will be a compilation of my travel related money saving tips and how we get the best deals when we are planning a trip away.
+Here’s how to plan a city break on a budget!

 The greatest tip I can give you for saving money on flights is flexibility.
 This is true for spontaneous city breaks as well as planned long haul ventures – be prepared to be flexible with your dates and with your departure airport.